mgpritchard/labelstoClass/README.md

 Parameters: Needs the path for the enum-ed CSV and the target path for the new CSV as command line arguments.

 Manual labour: Needs the user to actually hardcode what string each integer corresponds to.
+Sorry.

 Output: CSV file, where the las column is class labels as strings.